apache/submarine/docs/userdocs/k8s/run-tensorflow-on-k8s.md

 under the License.
 -->

-# Submarine Server Guide
+# Running TensorFlow job on K8s
-This guide covers the deploy and running the training job by submarine server.
+This guide covers the running the training **TensorFlow** job by submarine server.
-It now supports Tensorflow and PyTorch jobs.
+It now supports TensorFlow and PyTorch jobs.

 ## Prepare environment
 - Java 1.8.x or higher.
 - A K8s cluster
 - The Docker image encapsulated with your deep learning application code

 Note that We provide a learning and production environment tutorial.
-For more deployment info see [Deploy Submarine Server on Kubernetes](project/github/submarine/docs/userdocs/k8s/setup-kubernetes.md).
+For more deployment info see [Deploy Submarine Server on Kubernetes](./setup-kubernetes.md).

-## Training
+## Job Spec
 A generic job spec was designed for training job request, you should get familiar with the the job spec before submit job.

-### Job Spec
+For more info about the spec definition see [here](../../design/submarine-server/jobspec.md).

 Job spec consists of `librarySpec`, `submitterSpec` and `taskSpecs`.
 Below are examples of the spec:

-### Sample Tensorflow Spec
+### Sample TensorFlow Spec
 ```yaml
 name: "mnist"
 namespace: "submarine"